Learned Helplessness

 She now slept on the sofa, wearing a high-neck, long-sleeved, one-piece leotard jumpsuit.
 When she did sleep it was usually a series of nightmares of a man coming after her, chasing her through the house, down the street, through the parking lot at work and into her office.
 She woke up just as she was looking out of her office window and thinking about jumping.

 One day she collapsed at work from total exhaustion and was taken to the hospital by ambulance.
 It was there that she began to talk about the rape.
 Thinking no one from outside her work could know who was in the ambulance, she felt safe.
 The emergency room doctor got a therapist involved.
-The young woman was admitted to the psyche ward, where she had extensive therapy for two weeks.
+The young woman was admitted to the psyche ward, where she had extensive therapy for a few weeks.

 Convinced by her therapist that most rapists make the same or similar threats and it’s usually nothing but an empty threat, she continued therapy after being discharged from the hospital.